 You typically use the triggers in the following scenarios:

-- Log table modifications.
-Some tables have sensitive data such as customer email, employee salary, etc., that you want to log all the changes.
+- Loggings.
+Some tables have sensitive data such as customer email, employee, and salary.
+You want to log all the changes.
 In this case, you can create the

 UPDATE